 10 Ways To Spruce Up A Salad

-We've made it to the home stretch of winter, and I don't know about you, but I'm craving the glorious vegetable bounty of summer.
+Despite the weather acting like it's summer, local produce is still in the final stretch of winter.
+Which gets a bit monotonous.
 But there are plenty of ways to spruce up a salad mid-winter without reaching for lackluster out-of-season tomatoes.

 1. Wasabi peas or wasabi edamame: For heat-seekers, wasabi spiced peas and roasted edamame make a great topper.